Associate Professor of English

 BIO & PUBLICATIONS

 Sorana Corneanu has been teaching eighteenth-century British literature and early modern intellectual history at the University of Bucharest since 1999.
 Her research interests include the intersections of literature and science, and of science and ethics in the early modern period, the early modern history of the imagination, and the changing fortunes of logic from the seventeenth to the eighteenth centuries.
 She was the recipient of two doctoral research scholarships at Oxford (2005-6) and New Europe College, Bucharest (2006-7), and was post-doctoral research fellow of the Huntington Library, San Marino, CA (Oct.
 2011) and of CHED, University of Queensland, Brisbane, Australia (July-Oct.
 2012).
 She was a member of the ERC Starting Grant Medicine of the Mind and the Reconfiguration of Natural Philosophy: A New Interpretation of Francis Bacon (PI: Guido Giglioni) (2009-2014), and principal investigator of the UEFISCDI research grant An Intellectual History of the Imagination: Bridging Literature, Philosophy and Science in Early Modern and Enlightenment England (2015-2017).
-She serves as Book Review Editor of the Journal of Early Modern Studies.
+She is currently principal investigator of the UEFISCDI grant The Art of Thinking in the Enlightenment: An Interdisciplinary Reappraisal (2022-2024).

 Books and edited volumes